 Sticking to a specific design era

 If you want a very defined vintage look, you’ll need to focus on one design period.
-Start by scouring bridal websites to find out which style you’re most drawn to.
-Below are some popular references to get you started.
+Start with vintage fashion books or bridal websites to find out which style you’re most drawn to.

 - Rococo/Late Baroque: Outragous hoop skirts, big hair, “more is more”